The Kafka Summit London Call for Papers is now closed.

 Key submission fields to prepare:

-Speaking sessions are 40 minutes in length including time for Q&A. You must submit a separate entry for each topic, with a maximum of two entries per person.
+Speaking sessions are 40 minutes in length including time for Q&A. You must submit a separate entry for each topic.

 What You’ll Get If You’re Selected: